Presentation: Patient with localised colorectal cancer

 Example clinical scenario

-A 72-year-old male is diagnosed with 3cm colorectal tumour at the right hepatic flexure.
+A 72-year-old male is diagnosed with a 3cm colorectal tumour at the right hepatic flexure.
 He undergoes a right hemicolectomy and is found to have a poorly differentiated adenocarcinoma, pT3N0M0, with clear margins and no lymphovascular invasion.
 There is no significant family history of cancer.
 You wish to undertake genomic testing and are considering what constitutional (germline) and somatic (tumour) genomic testing is available and appropriate for him.

 When to consider genomic testing